What Is a Leveraged Buyout?

 When acquiring a company through a leveraged buyout, it is important to make sure the company being purchased has sufficient working capital to continue operating once the transaction is complete.
 An acquiring company may attempt to use every one of the seller’s assets available to cover the initial payment, but such a strategy can backfire, leaving one without sufficient resources to cover the operating expenses and degrading the positive cash flow.
 A better option then is to use inventory and accounts receivable for financing after the sale and rely on other means for funding the acquisition.

 If you need help answering the question: “What is a leveraged buyout,” you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.